 - Stay away from the windows in case of an explosion.

 Use any available TVs, radios or smartphones to listen for advice from the emergency services.

-Note: Only call CPC if you are reporting a related specific incident.
+Note: Only call to update CPC if there has been a significant change in the situation or if you are reporting a related specific incident.
 Any information CPC has will be conveyed via an Info Flash.